-Each dot in the chart below was a member of the Senate in 1978.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Hansen is shown as a purple triangle. (analysis methodology)
+Hansen is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1978 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Hansen sponsored bills primarily in these issue areas:

 Public Lands and Natural Resources (20%) Armed Forces and National Security (17%) Private Legislation (15%) Social Welfare (14%) Health (8%) Environmental Protection (8%) Agriculture and Food (8%) Education (8%)

 Some of Hansen’s most recently sponsored bills include...

 - S.J.Res.
 162 (95th): A Joint Resolution to authorize the President to issue a proclamation designating ...

 - S. 2988 (95th): A bill to authorize the Secretary of the Interior to engage in ...